news

 • Fix-It-Cafe This Friday!

-The CSW Upcycling Project will be holding their 4th Fix It Cafe this Friday, May 3, in the costume shop.
+The CSW Upcycling Project will be holding Fix It Cafes on May 17 and 31, in the costume shop.
 Bring anything in need of mending, and we will help!
 You can find the costume shop by descending the stairs parallel to the theater, and turn right at the "Fix It Cafe" sign.
 We hope to see you there!
 The events will offer a variety of repair services to the CSW community with the goal of extending the working life of the things we love!
 We can repair tears, alter clothing, fix zippers, and help in many other ways!

 We only ask that you stick around to learn how repairs are done so that next time, you are fully equipped to do it yourself.
 The repair cafes will be held on May 3, May 17, and May 31 in the costume shop located down the stairs by the music wing, past the restrooms.
 Look for the Fix-It-Cafe sign!
 We hope to see you there!